 The world heritage listed Bungle Bungle Range is located within Purnululu National Park in the Kimberley region of Western Australia.

 Travelling along the Great Northern Highway, the turn-off to Purnululu National Park is approximately 250km west of Kununurra and 108km east of Halls Creek.
+From the highway, allow about 2.5 hours to travel the rugged 53km access track to the National Park.
 It's also possible to visit Purnululu National Park as part of a guided tour - choose from an extended 4WD tour through the Kimberley, or a shorter trip by scenic flight, some with the option to land within the park.

 Explore Purnululu National Park